Consistent Distributed Ranking of Generative Models via Kernel Distances: Evaluation of Generative Models in Distributed Contexts

 \end{proposition}

-As a result, two generative models may receive the same FID scores from a group of clients, while their FID-all scores are different according to the same set of clients.
-Therefore, neither averaging nor any other aggregation of clients' FID scores can always preserve the ranking of the FID-all metric.
-Note that this statement does not apply to the KID score as shown in Theorem~\ref{Thm: KID}.
+As a result, two generative models may receive identical FD scores from a group of clients, yet their centralized FD-all scores which are computed from the same client data, can differ.
+This implies that neither averaging nor any other aggregation of clients’ FD scores can consistently preserve the ranking induced by the FD-all metric.
+Although this conclusion may seem counter-intuitive, we provide an example in \Cref{tab:same_client_fid,fig:same_client_fid} to illustrate and support this finding.